baruuum/baruuum.github.io/_teaching/003_2019_IntroStats.md

 year: 2019
 ---

+Lab Materials for Introduction to Statistics (Instructor: Siwei Cheng) taught in 2019 at NYU.
 All Rmarkdown codes for the lab instructions are freely available [here](https://github.com/baruuum/intro_to_stats_2019).

 <hr>